Ecuador Andes Bird Banding Volunteer(s)

-Assist Dr. Dusti Becker with long-term avian monitoring and conservation in western Ecuador, July 16-29, 2017.
-Help with mist-netting of birds at several banding stations located in the Las Tangaras Reserve, Mindo, Ecuador.
-Our goal is to advance scientific understanding of cloud forest avian communities, including species tolerances for deforestation, forest fragmentation, and grazing, as well as community stability given climate change impacts.
+Life Net banding assistants help with mist-netting of birds at several banding stations and do bird surveys in and around the Las Tangaras Reserve, Mindo, Ecuador.
+Our goal is to advance scientific understanding of cloud forest avian communities, including species responses to deforestation, grazing, and climate change over time.

 Sponsoring organization - Visit http://lifenetnature.org.